Megiyanto377/megiyanto.github.io/_pages/about.md

   - /about.html
 ---

-I am a Machine Learning Engineer specializing in Computer Vision.
-Currently I am interning as an Applied Scientist at Amazon.
+I am an Applied Scientist at Amazon specializing in Computer Vision.

-I conduct research as a Computer Science PhD Candidate at [QUT Centre for Robotics](https://research.qut.edu.au/qcr/), Australia.
-I am expected to finish by the end of 2021.
+I received a PhD degree at [QUT Centre for Robotics](https://research.qut.edu.au/qcr/), Australia in 2021.
 My research is in the field of computer vision with the focus on deep learning with limited annotated data.
 I have presented [my research](https://olgamoskvyak.github.io/publications/) at major computer vision conferences.

 My passion is creating real business applications powered by machine learning.
-I have experience in [building and deploying](https://olgamoskvyak.github.io/portfolio/02-reid/) deep neural networks for applications in wildlife conservation.
+I have experience in building and deploying deep neural networks for applications in [wildlife conservation](https://olgamoskvyak.github.io/portfolio/).

 Prior to returning to research from industry, I worked in several consulting firms as a SAP ERP consultant from 2009 to 2014.
 I hold the B.S. degree in mathematics from Moscow State University, Moscow, Russia in 2009 and the M.S. degree in information systems from Queensland Central University, Brisbane, Queensland, Australia in 2016.